postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 <img src="https://assets.postman.com/postman-docs/collection-test-script.jpg" alt="Collection Tests" width="500px"/>

-When you [run a collection](/docs/postman/collection-runs/intro-to-collection-runs/) you will see the test results output by the collection runner.
+When you [run a collection](/docs/running-collections/intro-to-collection-runs/) you will see the test results output by the collection runner.

 ![Collection Tests](https://assets.postman.com/postman-docs/collection-tests-run.jpg)

-You can write scripts to control the order in which your requests run using [branching and looping](/docs/postman/scripts/branching-and-looping/).
+You can write scripts to control the order in which your requests run using [branching and looping](/docs/running-collections/building-workflows/).

 ## Next steps

-Check out some test script [examples](/docs/postman/scripts/test-examples/) and the [Postman Sandbox API reference](/docs/postman/scripts/postman-sandbox-api-reference/) for what you can do using the `pm` object. _Your scripts run in a sandboxed environmentâ€”to see what resources are available, see the [Sandbox documentation](/docs/postman/scripts/postman-sandbox/)._
+Check out some test script [examples](/docs/writing-scripts/script-references/test-examples/) and the [Postman Sandbox API reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) for what you can do using the `pm` object.

-Using tests in conjunction with other Postman utilities such as [monitoring](/docs/postman/monitors/intro-monitors/) lets you verify that your API meets performance requirements.
-You can also automate your testing by integrating collection runs within your [CI/CD config](/docs/postman/collection-runs/integration-with-travis/).
+Using tests in conjunction with other Postman utilities such as [monitoring](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) lets you verify that your API meets performance requirements.
+You can also automate your testing by integrating collection runs within your [CI/CD config](/docs/running-collections/using-newman/integration-with-travis/).